NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.ReadPSD.rst

 |pluginIcon|

-*This documentation is for version 2.7 of ReadPSD.*
+*This documentation is for version 2.7 of ReadPSD (net.fxarena.openfx.ReadPSD).*

 Description
 -----------